swarnimstrange/placement-preparation-notes/OS/synchronisation (semaphore)/process_problems.md

 <h3> Race Condition </h3>

-- there is a condition that occurs when multiple processes are using or sharing same resources. this ead to irrelevant modificaion or deadlock of proocesses.
+- there is a condition that occurs when multiple processes are using or sharing same resources. this lead to irrelevant modificaion or deadlock of proocesses.

 - that's why we use process synchrniation to handle the race condition.